offish/twitchtube/README.md

 Copy your OAuth Token, go to [`config.py`](twitchtube/config.py), find `OAUTH_TOKEN` and paste it inside the apostrophes.

 ### Setting up Firefox
 Open Firefox and create a new profile for Selenium, (this is not needed, but highly recommended).
 Go to `about:profiles` and click "Create a New profile", name it "Selenium" or whatever.
 When you have done that, copy the "Root Directory" path of that profile and paste it into the `ROOT_PROFILE_PATH` in [`config.py`](twitchtube/config.py).
 Now click "Launch profile in new browser".
 Go to [YouTube](https://youtube.com) and login to the account you want to use with twitchtube.
 Voilà, you are now set.
-You migth want to set another profile to your default profile though.
+*Don't use Selenium as your default profile.*

 ### Adding and removing games or channels to LIST
 **`LIST` MUST MATCH `MODE`.
 IF `MODE` IS SET TO `GAME`, THERE SHOULD ONLY BE GAMES INSIDE OF `LIST`, SAME GOES FOR `CHANNEL`.**